visus-io/cuid.net/README.md

 A .NET implementation of collision-resistant ids.
 You can read more about CUIDs from the [official project website](https://github.com/paralleldrive/cuid2).

+A command-line utility, [cuidgen](https://github.com/xaevik/cuidgen/), is also available that implements the cuid.net library for those wishing to leverage CUIDs in scripting environments.

 ## Table of Contents
 - [Getting Started](#getting-started)
 - [Implementations](#implementations)